defenxor/dsiem/docs/directive_and_alarm.md

     * they have the same value for`plugin_id`, `plugin_sid`, and `protocol`.
     * the event `src_ip` (10.0.0.1) matches the directive `from` condition of `HOME_NET`.
 This is because `HOME_NET` refers to any addresses defined in `assets_*.json` file.
     * the event `dst_ip` (10.0.0.2) matches the directive `to` condition of `ANY`.
 This is because `ANY` will match all possible value.
   * backlog #1 is created to track this potential alarm.
-Its initial risk value will be `risk = (reliability * priority * asset value)/25 = (1 * 3 * 2)/25 = 0.24`, so no alarm will be created yet.
+Its initial risk value will be `risk = (reliability * priority * asset value)/25 = (1 * 3 * 4)/25 = 0.48`, so no alarm will be created yet.
-  * backlog #1 starts monitoring for incoming events that would trigger the 2nd stage rule condition.
+  * backlog #1 now moves to the 2nd correlation stage and starts monitoring for incoming events that would trigger the 2nd stage rule condition.
 * On 2nd event:
-  * the event matches backlog #1 2nd rule condition because:
-    * the event `src_ip` matches the directive `from` value of `:1`.
+  * the event matches backlog #1 2nd rule condition because the event `src_ip` matches the directive `from` value of `:1`.
 That `:1` denotes a reference to the `from` value matched in the first rule, which in this case is `10.0.0.1`.
-    * backlog #1 enters 2nd stage with an initial risk value of `risk = (6 * 3 * 2)/25 = 1.44`. **This will generate a Low risk alarm**.
+  * Upon receiving this first event match for the 2nd rule, backlog #1 recalculate its risk value to be `risk = (5 * 3 * 2)/25 = 2.4`. **This will generate a Low risk alarm**.
 * On 3rd event:
   * the event doesn't match backlog #1 2nd rule condition because of the mismatch in `from` condition and the event's `src_ip`.
   * since this event does match the directive 1st rule, a new backlog #2 will be created to track it separately from backlog #1.
 * On 4th event:
-  * the event match backlog #1 2nd rule condition.
-This will raise its event count from 0 to 1 for the 2nd stage, and reset its internal timeout timer.
+  * the event matches backlog #1 2nd rule condition.
+This will raise its event count from 1 to 2 for the 2nd stage, and reset its internal timeout timer.
   * the event doesnt match backlog #2 2nd rule condition.
 * On 5th to 15th event:
-  * 5th to 7th events match backlog #1 2nd rule condition, and this causes the event count to reach the rule `occurrence` limit.
-Backlog #1 will then be moved to the 3rd stage with an initial risk value of `risk = (8 * 3 * 2)/25 = 1.92`.
-This is rounded up to 2, and results in an update of the associated alarm's risk label from Low to **Medium**.
+  * 5th to 7th events match backlog #1 2nd rule condition and cause its event count to reach the `occurrence` limit, which moves backlog #1 to the 3rd correlation stage.
+  * 8th event matches backlog #1 3rd rule condition and triggers risk recalculation to be `risk = (10 * 3 * 4)/25 = 4.8`, and results in an update of the associated alarm's risk label from Low to **Medium**.
   * the 8th to 15th events match backlog #1 3rd rule condition, and each will increase the backlog's event count and reset its internal timeout timer.
   * None of these events match backlog #2 2nd rule condition.

-Then if no more matching event is found, backlog #2 will expires and be removed after 10 minutes (600s), while backlog #1 will expires in 1 hour (3600s).
+After that if no more matching event is found, backlog #2 will expires and be removed after 10 minutes (600s), while backlog #1 will expires in 1 hour (3600s).

 ## Creating a Dsiem Directive